 - Even fewer traders use position sizing methods that would allow them to reach their trading objectives.

 - There are many position sizing models — each with its own pros and cons.

 - There are three basic (with infinite modifications) models of trading capital allocation, making position sizing techniques even more diverse.

-- There are software solutions to help you to choose proper position sizing methods for your strategy.
+- There are software solutions to help you choose proper position sizing methods for your strategy.

-Although I have already talked about the advantages of this Definitive Guide in the beginning of this review, I will reiterate my opinion:
+Although we have already talked about the advantages of this Definitive Guide in the beginning of this review, we will reiterate them below:

 - The author includes a lot of different position sizing models in this book, even those models that he personally dislikes, so you have a great choice of the existing solutions.

 - You will learn how to go from a plain journal of your trades to recalculating it using R-multiples, to finding R-expectancy, calculating your system's SQN and to finding the position sizing method that best fits your system and your goals.